-Activity Capital Cost Annual Operational Cost Timeline Public awareness programme Approximately R300 000 Commence in the 2017/2018 year Waste Collection System R11 500 000 R5 395 392 The procurement of the new RELs can be phased in over 3 years Recycling Approximately R660,000 Advertise a 3-year tender for the collection of source-separated recyclables in 2017/2018 Composting R3 748 000 Approximately R2 300 000 Develop composting facility at PAH site in 2018 Crushing Approximately R520 000 Commence immediately with separation and stockpiling of builder's rubble at Tulbagh landfill Food waste separation 2019 or 2020 Regional waste disposal Landfill = R7 227 232 Transfer facility = R14 420 000 Landfill = R1 667 709 Transfer = R2 073 165 Transfer facility to be constructed in 2019 as it is the anticipated commissioning date of the regional landfill Other 4 public drop-offs = R14 840 000 Rehab Ceres = R3 208 883 Rehab Wolseley = R20 532 911 Rehab Op-die-Berg = R4 768 317 Rehab PAH = R38 535 176 Rehab Tulbagh = R14 421 769 4 public drop-offs = R1 032 235 The public drop-offs should be constructed before the local landfill closure.
+Activity Capital Cost Annual Operational Cost Timeline Public awareness Approximately R300 000 Completed programme Approximately K300 000 Completed Waste Collection System R11 500 000 R5 395 392 The procurement of the new RELs can be phased in over 3 years Recycling Approximately R660,000 Advertise a 3-year tender for the collection of source-separated recyclables in 2020/2021 Composting R3 748 000 Approximately R2 300 000 Develop composting facility at PAH site in 2021/22 Crushing Approximately R520 000 Commence immediately with separation and stockpiling of builder's rubble at Tulbagh landfill Food waste separation Zero waste to landfill Pilot currently running at Tulbagh Regional waste disposal Landfill = R7 227 232 Transfer facility = R14 420 000 Landfill = R1 667 709 Transfer = R2 073 165 Transfer facility (MRF) to be constructed in 2020/22 as it is the anticipated commissioning date of the regional landfill Other 4 public drop-offs = R14 840 000 Rehab Ceres = R3 208 883 Rehab Wolseley = R20 532 911 Rehab Op-die-Berg = R4 768 317 Rehab PAH = R38 535 176 Rehab Tulbagh = R14 421 769 4 public drop-offs = R1 032 235 The public drop-offs should be constructed before the local landfill closure.
 The rehabilitation of the closed landfills can be scheduled to meet the budget.
+Drop off currently being constructed at Wolseley.

 Witzenberg Municipality has a long-term twinning agreement with Essen Municipality in Belgium.
 As part of their Federal Government Programme, an application was approved for intellectual assistance and funding for the abovementioned strategy and related infrastructure such as the material recovery facility.
 The project will further assist with the establishment of drop-off points (transfer stations) in all towns that would replace the existing skip system.
-Additional funding for the MRF and drop-off points will be sourced from MIG and own funding.
+Additional funding for the MRF and one drop-off was approved by points will be sourced from MIG and own funding.